falkr/ttm4175/pages/day3.md

 NTNU has made a solution for students to create their own website and immediately publish them on the internet.

 ### HTML

-Hyper Text Markup Language (HTML) is a markup language[1] for creating a webpage.
+Hyper Text Markup Language (HTML) is a language for creating a webpage.
 Webpages are usually viewed in a web browser.
-They can include writing, links, pictures, and even sound and video.
+They can include text, links, pictures, and even sound and video.
 HTML is used to mark and describe each of these kinds of content so the web browser can display them correctly.

 Ultimately, every webpage on the internet is written in HTML.
 To see the HTML code that lies behind any website, open Firefox and navigate to any website that you like.
 Then, right click on the page and choose `View Page Source`.
 This will take you to the underlying HTML code for this site that your browser uses to present the site in a viewable way.